18 Authentic Lebanese Desserts Every Sweet Lover Should Try

 This post may contain affiliate links.
 Please read our disclosure policy.

-Being Lebanese, I might be a little biased, but I think our desserts are some of the best.
-They’re not just about being sweet—there’s always a balance of flavors, textures, and aromatic spices that make them so unique.
-It’s hard to put into words, but if you’ve ever had a bite of baklava, maamoul, or meghli, you know exactly what I mean.
+Being Lebanese, I may be a little biased, but I truly think our desserts are some of the best.
+Lebanese-style desserts aren’t just sweet, but they’re also beautifully balanced with unique flavors, textures, and aromatic spices.
+If you’ve ever had baklava, maamoul, or meghli, you know exactly what I mean.
+Below, I’m sharing 18 Lebanese desserts I make all the time, some classic, some with my own twist, all absolutely worth trying.

-I’ve broken down the desert list into three sections.
-Lebanese pastry and cakes, cookies and non-bake desserts like milk pudding, and a Lebanese style fruit cocktail that is great topped with ashta!
+I’ve broken down the dessert list into three sections.
+Lebanese pastry and cakes, cookies, and non-bake desserts like milk pudding, and a Lebanese-style fruit cocktail that is great topped with ashta!

 Plate with 2 pieces of baklava showing the thick pistachio layer and flaky layers.